terranblake/droid-pkvm/README.md

 # Android pKVM Setup

 This repository contains scripts and configurations to set up a Debian virtual machine running on an Android device with pKVM (protected Kernel Virtual Machine) support.
-The setup includes WireGuard VPN, SSH access, Kubernetes (k3s), and monitoring tools.
+The setup includes optional WireGuard VPN, SSH access, Kubernetes (k3s), and monitoring tools.

 ## Overview